INTRODUCTION AND EPIDEMIOLOGY

 Mononeuropathy is dysfunction of a solitary peripheral nerve.
 This is typically due to trauma (as in foot drop from peroneal nerve palsy after fibular fracture), compression (as in “Saturday night palsy,” compression of the radial nerve in the axilla from falling asleep with the arm draped over a hard surface, as seen in alcoholics), or entrapment (median nerve in carpal tunnel syndrome or ulnar nerve in cubital tunnel).
 Involvement of several noncontiguous individual nerves is referred to as multiple mononeuropathies or mononeuropathy multiplex; vasculitis is the most common cause.

 Polyneuropathy affects many peripheral nerves simultaneously, with distal and more or less symmetric involvement.
 Symptoms typically begin in the feet, before ascending to involve the legs and hands.
 It may involve sensory, motor, and autonomic nerves, either in isolation or varying combinations.
 Sensory symptoms may be persistent or intermittent.
-Positive sensory symptoms (dysesthesias or paresthesias) are described as tingling, burning, freezing, and ...
+Positive sensory symptoms (dysesthesias or paresthesias) are described as tingling, burning, ...